Faculty, Part-Time Lecturer, and Instructor Resources

 - Ignorance of academic rules and practices (in virtually every recent plagiarism case in the school, material has been taken from an internet site and placed in text without appropriate note or attribution), or

 Students should discuss academic matters (including academic and professional integrity items) with the instructor involved in the issue.
-Should the problem remain unresolved, the student should approach the program director first and then Steve Weston, Assistant Dean for Student and Academic Services.
+Should the problem remain unresolved, the student should approach the program director first and then Steve Weston, Assistant Dean of Academic Administration.
 The dean’s office may then decide the issue or refer the matter to a universitywide hearing for review and decision.

 Your course syllabus should contain a statement on Academic Integrity.
-Should you have any questions or need to review the process, please contact Steve Weston, Assistant Dean, room 186, (848) 932-2728.
+Should you have any questions or need to review the process, please contact Steve Weston, Assistant Dean of Academic Administration.

 If a student approaches you directly to ask for accommodations, please inform the student that all requests for accommodations must go through the coordinator at his/her undergraduate college or graduate unit.
 Undergraduate students may contact the Dean of Students Office at their colleges for the name of their disabilities coordinator.
-Graduate students and Bloustein undergraduate direct admit students should contact Steve Weston, Assistant Dean, room 186, (848) 932-2728.
+Graduate students and Bloustein undergraduate direct admit students should contact Steve Weston, Assistant Dean of Academic Administration.

 The coordinator will work out an individualized plan of accommodations for the student, and the university office of disability services will send a letter to each instructor who is teaching a course for which the student is registered.
 That letter will specify the particular accommodations to which a student is entitled in that course.
 Typical accommodations may include extended time on exams, offering exams in a distraction-free environment, note-takers, and perhaps even alternate forms of exams (essay vs. multiple choice).